tariq-hameed/RestorySite/wp-content/plugins/elementskit-lite/readme.txt

-**Elementskit** Elementor Addon has Exclusive features that blow your mind.
+**Elements kit** Elementor Addon has Exclusive features that blow your mind.
 Like our Mega Menu Builder, Header and Footer Builder layout library, One Page Scroll, Sticky Content, Parallax Effects, you will get tons of Premium features that you have never imagined.

 ###USEFUL LINKS###